Battleground Florida: Both parties prepare for 2020 fight

 But as another campaign heats up, Democrats aren’t ceding the Sunshine State.

-Though the state has trended — by the narrowest of margins — toward Republicans in recent elections, both parties are mobilizing for a fierce and expensive battle in Florida.
-Democratic candidates, including early front-runner Joe Biden, have already visited the state to tap donors and connect with voters, and will descend on Miami later this month for their first round of debates.
-And Trump will return on Tuesday for his latest reelection announcement.
+Though the state has trended, by the narrowest of margins, toward Republicans in recent elections, both parties are mobilizing for a fierce and expensive battle in Florida.

+Democratic candidates, including early front-runner Joe Biden, have visited the state to tap donors and connect with voters, and will come to Miami later this month for their first round of debates.

+Trump returns on Tuesday for his latest reelection announcement.
+In anticipation, a Democratic super political action committee, Priorities USA, is beginning a six-figure digital advertising effort to “help cut through his noise and give voters a look at the truth about Trump’s policies.”

-The attention is a recognition that, despite its expensive media markets and hyper-polarized politics, neither party can ignore Florida.
+The attention is a recognition that, despite its expensive media markets and polarized politics, neither party can ignore Florida.

 For Trump, there are few ways for him to remain in the White House without keeping Florida’s 29 electoral votes.
-And for Democrats, a win here would validate the party’s emphasis on building diverse coalitions — not to mention all but obliterate Trump’s reelection prospects.
+For Democrats, a win here would validate the party’s emphasis on building diverse coalitions, not to mention all but obliterate Trump’s reelection prospects.

 Florida Democrats say it’s wrong to interpret recent election results as the state slipping away.